qw20012/go-json/README.md

 ```
 The content in file config.json as below.
 ```
-	// '{' Outer barch can be ignored. name:value,
+	// '{' Outer barce can be ignored.

+	// Quotes can be ignored when string contains no space. name:value,

 	"key":"value",